otahontas/tuho/README.md

    * Run the application `python3 run.py`
    * Use a web browser to navigate to `localhost:5000`

+## Demo
+- App [runs on heroku](https://tuho-lukuvinkkikirjasto.herokuapp.com/) (you may have to wait for a short while before app starts)

 ## Code style

 Code style should follow style guides described in [pep8](https://www.python.org/dev/peps/pep-0008/).
 Linting can be done with flake8 (installed to venv) and imports can be sorted with isort.